 Inverse scattering and spectral problems for PDEs

-Valery Serov, Markus Harju, Georgios Fotopoulos, Urpo Kyllönen, Teemu Tyni
+Valery Serov, Andreas Hauptmann, Valter Pohjola, Teemu Tyni, Markus Harju, Georgios Fotopoulos, Urpo Kyllönen

-We study the partial recovery of a potential from limited scattering data.
-More precisely, let q be a potential appearing in the Schrödinger equation in ℝⁿ (we are also planning to consider more general partial differential operators, in particular, the Schrödinger operator with magnetic potential).
-Our main interest is to locate the points of discontinuity of q from limited data.
-It is well known that the full (or general) scattering data A(k,θ,θ′)for k ϵ R, θ′,θ ϵ Sn-1, where A is the scattering amplitude, is overdetermined.
-Therefore, we turn our attention to backscattering, fixed angle and fixed energy data.
-The first two of this datum are formally well-determined in any dimension whereas the latter only in dimension two.
-We find them also suitable for practical applications.
+We study the partial recovery of unknown coefficients of partial differential operators from limited scattering data.
+Our main interest is to locate the points of discontinuity of the unknown from limited data.
+Mainly our data is connected to the asymptotical behaviour of the solution to a partial differential equation for large argument.
+This data is known as the scattering amplitude (or sometimes the farfield pattern).
+It is well known that the full (or general) scattering data A(k,θ,θ′)for k ϵ R, θ′,θ ϵ Sn-1, where A is the scattering amplitude, quarantees the unique reconstruction of the unknown.
+This is one reason why it is interesting to study backscattering, fixed angle and fixed energy data where uniqueness can fail.
+We find these datum also suitable for practical applications.

 The method used for such a recovery is called the Born approximation.
-In this approach the unknown potential is essentially the inverse Fourier transform of the scattering amplitude A. The main idea of the technique is to prove that the difference between the Born approximation and the true potential is smoother than the potential itself - maybe even continuous.
-This means that the main singularities (such as jumps across a domain) can be recovered from qB, the Born approximation.
-One would also like to obtain this theoretical result locally for widest possible class of potentials, i.e. q ϵ Lploc with p as small as possible.
+In this approach the unknown is essentially the inverse Fourier transform of the scattering amplitude A. The main idea of the technique is to prove that the difference between the Born approximation and the true unknown is smoother than the unknown itself - maybe even continuous.
+This means that the main singularities (such as jumps across a domain) can be recovered from the Born approximation.
+One would also like to obtain this theoretical result locally for widest possible class of unknowns, for instance from Lploc.

-Our current work is devoted to the generalization of the Born approximation to the nonlinear Schrödinger operator in dimensions one and two.
+Our current work is devoted to the generalization of the Born approximation to the magnetic Schrödinger operator in two and three dimensions.
 In the linear setting we consider the two-dimensional case with backscattering and fixed angle data.
-The goal is to improve the best known results of Ola, Päivärinta and Serov (Comm.
-PDE.
-26, 2001, no. 3-4, 697-715) and Ruiz and Vargas (Comm.
-PDE.
-30, 2005, no. 1-3, 67-96) from Sobolev space Hscomp to Lebesgue space Lploc.
 We are also devising numerical implementations of the theoretical results.